GiantSweetroll/Headpain-Diary/README.md

 ## Usage
 The app is in Indonesian by default but you may change to English translation in the application settings.

-To see how to use the app, please refer to `Usage.pdf` location at `docs/Usage.pdf`.
+To see how to use the app, please refer to `Usage.pdf` location at `docs/Usage.pdf`, or refer [here](https://github.com/GiantSweetroll/Headpain-Diary/blob/master/docs/Usage.pdf).

 <!-- ACKNOWLEDGMENTS -->